Charvick-Nuvusetty/Python/README.md

 # Python
-This Repository contaisnall the basic to advaced codes of python which gives a basic idea to main concepts in Python
+This Repository contais all the basic to advaced codes of python which gives a basic idea to main concepts in Python